 The classic zip-off pants are not the best looking but do help when packing light.
 Some of these pants will convert to capris and then to shorts and are often made of a special fabric that is quick drying and packed with sun protection.

 When it comes to make-up, why not tone it down and either wear less (or none) on the road or try a multipurpose powder that can give color to your cheeks, your eyes and your lips (if coated with gloss) in one?

-Take Advantage of Airline Handbag Allowances
+Take Advantage of Airline Personal Item Allowances

 You might be able to squeeze in a bit more luggage if you are able to account for your extra personal item.
-When I travel carry-on, I have my backpack and a tote bag holding my netbook (not laptop), magazines, purse and other little bits and pieces that won’t fit in the pack.
-Sometimes, I use a small, stuffable daypack as my personal item, which can be stuffed to the brim with my netbook, DSLR camera and a number of small items, while still looking tiny and compact.
+When I travel carry on, I have my backpack and a tote bag holding my netbook (not laptop), magazines, purse and other little bits and pieces that won’t fit in the pack.
+Sometimes, I use a small, packable daypack as my personal item, which can be stuffed to the brim with my netbook, DSLR camera and a number of small items, while still looking tiny and compact.